muhamad-mamoun/end-to-end-eks-gitops/README.md

 ## Project Overview

-This project provides a complete Infrastructure as Code (IaC) and GitOps solution for deploying and managing a production-ready 3-tier [Todo List App](https://github.com/muhamad-mamoun/full-stack-todo-list-app.git) on AWS EKS.
+This project provides a complete Infrastructure as Code (IaC) and GitOps solution for deploying and managing a production-ready 3-tier [To-Do List App](https://github.com/muhamad-mamoun/full-stack-todo-list-app.git) on AWS EKS.
 It leverages Terraform for infrastructure provisioning, Helm for Kubernetes manifests, Jenkins for CI, ArgoCD for GitOps CD, and integrates AWS best practices for security, scalability, and automation.

 ---